-To become a certified Master GardenerTM, participants must complete the application, return the packet of OSU forms, pay the $75 fee, attend the 11-week training classes, and give back 60 hours of volunteer service.
+To become a certified Master GardenerTM, participants must complete the application, return the packet of OSU forms, pay the fee, attend the 10 week training classes, and give back hours of volunteer service.
 There will be a variety of service opportunities available ranging from answering gardening questions from the public to working with schools and community groups.
 Anyone interested in horticulture/gardening can apply to the program.
 There will be a limit of 20 people this year.

 The packet of OSU forms include:

 Your registration is not complete until after we have received and reviewed your application and your OSU packet.

 If you have a physical disability that requires special considerations in order for you to attend the Master Gardener training, please notify Chip Bubl at 503-397-3462.

 Master Gardeners may remain actively involved as long as they wish.
 Recertification is required if they participate in garden clinics, but is not required to participate in Master Gardener activities.
 To maintain the Certified Master Gardener title each Master Gardener volunteer must complete a recertification test each year.
 2017 Recertification Test-PDF; or Test-Word Document

 Many volunteers become members of the Columbia County Master GardenerTM Association which holds monthly meetings to enhance knowledge, plan activities, and socialize.